 Playing in the nation-wide US League Two with 120+ teams, Lane United FC has been our community’s own U23 soccer team since 2013 and we are finally settled into our new grounds at the brand-new Civic Park.
-They rely on host families to take in their talented players (from the U.S. or abroad) for this short Leaque Two season.
+We rely heavily on host families to take in our talented players (from the U.S. or abroad) for this short League Two season.
 As we enter our TENTH YEAR, our coaching staff is looking for host families from early/mid-May through mid/late-July 2023.

 - LUFC players arrive in town in mid-May and leave mid-to-late July.
 Some may arrive and/or leave a bit earlier or later. (note: the women’s season will end a bit earlier at the beginning of July)

 - LUFC will work with your summer schedule plans at your comfort level.
 If you are to leave for a trip, or have relatives in town, they will find a “fill in” family during that time if you don’t want a house sitter.

 - LUFC players just need a bed!
 No food needed if you do not have that ability.